With Graduation festivities forthcoming, it is a good idea to familiarize yourself with the underage drinking Laws in Washington State.

 A Minor in Possession charge in Washington State is a gross misdemeanor.
 A conviction can carry penalties of up to a $5,000 fine and a maximum of 364 days in jail.

 In terms of license revocation with MIP convictions, it varies depending on whether alcohol or drugs were involved.
 If under 18 and convicted of an alcohol-related MIP or a drug-related MIP, your license will be revoked for 1-year for your first conviction and 2-years if you have a second conviction.

 High quality, thorough legal representation is essential for individuals facing a Minor DUI or a MIP conviction.
 Consequences can be great.
 Minor DUI and drug crimes can have serious impact on the future of a young person.
-Our goal is to protect the records of our clients so lapses in judgment do not foreclose opportunities.
 Consider that the following can be negatively impacted with minor drug and alcohol convictions:

 - College Admissions

 - Ability to Enlist in Military

 - Ability to travel to Canada or other countries